ldhanley/BudgetBuddy/README.md

 # BudgetBuddy
-Example of a solid relational design with functional and join depencenies express properly - SQL Azure Database
+Example of a solid relational design with functional and join depencenies expressed properly - SQL Azure Database